So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 3. Beams (¥3000-8000)

-Beams has clothes and accessories for both men and women; their clothes for women tend to be casual and tomboyish.
-The average item costs between 3000 and 8000 yen.
+Beams sells clothes and accessories for both men and women.
+Their women’s clothes tend to be casual and tomboyish—the average item costs between 3000 and 8000 yen.
+Beams also has a store on Amazon Japan.

 Mid 20s and Up